melbourne2991/mobform/README.md

   untouched: boolean;
   validating: boolean;

-  // Calls reset on all of it's fields (including nested FormGroups). reset(): void
+  // Calls reset on all of it's fields (including nested FieldGroups). reset(): void

   // If you are using the React helpers you will probably never need these.
   // The withFieldProps wrapper component calls these in react lifecycle methods
   // to remove and add fields dynamically.
   //
-  // A form object is an interface that both FormGroups and FieldStates conform to. addField<T>(formObject: FormObject<T>): void;
+  // A form object is an interface that both FieldGroups and FieldStates conform to. addField<T>(formObject: FormObject<T>): void;
   removeField<T>(formObject: FormObject<T>): void;
  }